-Conservation Sectors

-C-1 Critical Natural Resource Sector

-These areas protected from development in perpetuity include areas under environmental protection by law or regulation as well as land acquired for conservation through purchase, by easement, or by Transfer of Development Rights.
-These include surface waterbodies, protected wetlands, protected habitat, riparian Corridors, purchased open space, conservation easements, wildlife transportation Corridors, and areas residual to Conservation Subdivisions as well as transmission line corridors and cemeteries.
-This sector includes the City's current Resource Conservation Zone as well as the lands subject to the protections listed above.

 C-2 Rural Sector

 These are areas that should be, but are not yet, protected from development.
-These areas deserve regulatory protection from unrestricted development for purposes such as supporting agriculture, forestry, open space, wildlife habitat, fisheries habitat, scenic lands conservation cluster development.
+These areas deserve regulatory protection from unrestricted development for purposes such as supporting agriculture, forestry, open space, wildlife habitat, fisheries habitat, scenic lands, and conservation cluster development.
 They also include steep slopes, important viewsheds, and additional buffers.
 In this area, projected development should be diverted to growth sectors.
 This area would serve as the sending zone for transfer of development rights (if applicable).
 This sector includes lands that are deemed unbuildable or inappropriate for development for the reasons listed above as well as the City's current Rural Agricultural zone, with expected modifications to the existing standards to better preserve the rural character of the City's edge.

-Special Districts

 SD-MI Mill Special District

 The Mill Special District includes areas historically developed with large industrial brick buildings along the river and canals.
 Because of the unique size and configuration of these structures and the importance of a careful and artful approach to site planning and the incorporation of appropriately scaled and designed new structures, this district requires a unique set of standards.
 This sector includes the City's current Mill zone, which would be rezoned as a form-based Special District.

-SD-IV Industrial Village Special District The Industrial Village Special District is comprised of land adjacent to the I-95 interchange currently zoned for conventional industrial development.
+SD-IV Industrial Village Special District

+The Industrial Village Special District is comprised of land adjacent to the I-95 interchange currently zoned for conventional industrial development.
 This particular industrial land is envisioned as a selfsustaining industrial village with a mix of industrial, office, retail, and other supporting development acting as a sustainable, closed-loop eco-village where businesses interact with each other for productivity.
 This district requires a unique set of standards that accommodates trucks, large building footprints, and other unique requirements of large industrial enterprises.
 This sector includes the City's current Industrial zone, which would be rezoned as a formbased Special District.

-SD-CM Campus Special District There are several universities within Lewiston that, because of their function and design, require a unique set of standards to accommodate large detached buildings, buildings that face onto internal greens, and other qualities seen in a campus environment.
+SD-CM Bates Campus Special District

+Bates University, because of its function and design, requires a unique set of standards to accommodate large detached buildings, buildings that face onto internal greens, and other qualities seen in a campus environment.
 This Special District is assigned to Bates College.
 It includes the City's current Institutional Office zone, which would be rezoned as a form-based Special District.